Previous

 About the work

 In 1986, a reactor exploded at the Chernobyl nuclear power plant (then located in the Soviet Union, now in Ukraine) as a result of a failed test, releasing a radioactive cloud.
-The Soviet Union was initially very reticent about the disaster, and for the first 33 hours, no one was evacuated.
+The Soviet Union was initially very secretive about the disaster, and for the first 33 hours, no one was evacuated.
 It is unclear how many people ultimately died (presumably a number between 250 and 15,000).
-In 2003, it became known that the sarcophagus built over the reactor was about to collapse.
-Between 2012 and 2016, a better sarcophagus was constructed.
+In 2003, it became known that the sarcophagus placed over the reactor was about to collapse.
+Between 2012 and 2016, a better sarcophagus was built.

 Specifications